MUSICOur Cause is Hope!

 In addition to giving Organ recitals in Ireland and Australia, Senan is also an accomplished Viola player winning awards in Ireland and playing in Symphony Orchestras in Ireland and Australia.

-Besides a B.Sc.
-(Honours) degree from the National University of Ireland (U.C.D.), he holds both Fellowship (F.T.C.L.) and Licentiate (L.T.C.L.) diplomas in Organ performance from Trinity College of Music London and the Licentiate (L.R.S.M.) diploma of the Royal Schools of Music London in Organ teaching.
-He has also worked extensively as a Computer Systems Analyst / Programmer in Ireland, the U.S.A., Australia and Canada
+Besides the M.T.S.
+(Master of Theological Studies) degree from the University of Toronto, (Trinity College,) he holds a B.Sc.
+(Honours) degree from the National University of Ireland (U.C.D.), both Fellowship (F.T.C.L.) and Licentiate (L.T.C.L.) diplomas in Organ performance from Trinity College of Music London and the Licentiate (L.R.S.M.) diploma of the Royal Schools of Music, London in Organ teaching.
+He has also worked extensively as a Computer Systems Analyst / Programmer in Ireland, the U.S.A., Australia and Canada.

 Our parish is blessed with a congregation of good singers.
 Those members of our congregation who love to sing use that gift to support the celebrations of Holy Eucharist each week, and for other festivals throughout the Church year.